PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 10:09:04
+Last updated: 2024-04-11 10:09:37
-Random Quote: You came in the door like thunder, Then hit the floor like thunder, Laying me down you wonder, Shaking the walls like thunder -
+Random Quote: Ted, every little boy wants to grow up to nail the doctor, or the lawyer.
+Somebody's gotta nail the receptionist. - Barney Stinson